Chee’ Jay - Casa Ceiba - Lifetree Haven

 Our name honors the Tz’utujil language, where Chee’ Jay means “tree house”—a space of rest, vision, and rootedness.
 Santiago Atitlán’s original name, Tz’ikin Jay, means “bird house,” evoking flight, perspective, and spirit.
 By invoking the ceiba tree in the Spanish-language and the tree of life in the English-language iterations of the name, we build a cosmological bridge between rooted place and diasporic return.

-Provides space for rest, dreaming, and ceremonial practice
+Create space for rest, dreaming, and ceremonial practice

-Opportunities for reciprocal exchange and local community engagement
+Support reciprocal exchange and local community engagement

 We are currently in the early stages of developing Chee’ Jay - Casa Ceiba - Lifetree Haven.
 This includes: